 I was recently given a fancy Oliso Smart Iron to play with by the Oliso company.
 It’s super posh and I love it, but I know they’re a bit pricey too.

 I know some quilters who absolutely love vintage electric irons because they stay nice and hot (just remember to turn it off when you’re done) and have a nice pointy tip and the end.
-Watch for them at thrift stores and yard sales, but make sure they’re safe.
+Watch for them at thrift stores and yard sales, but make sure they’re safe, the electrical cord is in good condition, etc.

 One of my favorite tools that I use every day is my handy pressing table next to my machine.
 This one is made from an inexpensive TV table.
 You can read more about how to make your own pressing table here.